There’s really no more practical way to shuttle your gear around than with a high-quality backpack. Read on to see our top backpack picks!

 The one area where the Pivoter feels like it falls short is the straps.
 While it has a nicely-padded back panel, the straps don’t have any padding.
 A bag this big can get heavy, so that might be an issue for some guys.

-Some bags just embody function, and the AER Duffle Pack 2 is one of them.
+Some bags just embody function, and the AER Duffle Backpack is one of them.
 This bag converts from a backpack to a duffle bag, allowing you to choose how you want to carry your gear.

-It has tons of pockets, including a traditional top-zippered backpack pocket, a duffle pocket, a pocket for stashing your water bottle, and an exterior zippered pocket with an organizer for smaller gear.
+It has tons of pockets, including a traditional top-zippered backpack pocket, a duffle pocket and a pocket for stashing your water bottle.
 It also has a shoe pocket, making it almost ideal for a gym/work backpack.

 - Converts from Backpack to Duffle